 Successful graduates will be able to work as a qualified PWP in an IAPT or low intensity CBT service.

-This course is accredited by:
+This course is subject to revalidation.

 This course is based at Highfield.